ItalyPaleAle/svelte-spa-router/README.md

 <button on:click={() => push('/page')}>Go somewhere</button>
 ````

+_Note: The `push`, `pop` and `replace` methods perform navigation actions only in the next iteration ("tick") of the JavaScript event loop.
+This makes it safe to use them also inside `onMount` callbacks within Svelte components._

 ### Parameters from routes

 svelte-spa-router uses [regexparam](https://github.com/lukeed/regexparam) to parse routes, so you can add optional parameters to the route.
 Basic syntax is: